sneakers-the-rat/prelims/markdown/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * metascience class for some of these ideas <3
 * mike for letting me always go rogue

+Add specific ethics section to introduction
+- we should not as scientists aspire to put all scientific knowledge in the hands of one of the largest, most abusive corporations on the planet.
+- we should not aspire to duplicate the platformization model where hundreds of startups compete to solve the same problem with little incentive for interoperability and every incentive for partial solutions that keep them in business.
+We whould not believe the best we can hope for is relying on subscriptions to 20 disjointed SaaS products as the fundament of human scientific knowledge.

+!! need 2 be clear that we're no longer talking about "datasets" anymore --- we're talking about referring to the data by what it is.

+!! when people have disabilities we make ramps, not bully them into climbing up the stairs.

 # The State of Things